Understanding and Managing Challenging Behaviors in Autism

 An evidence-based guide to understanding why challenging behaviors occur and how to address them effectively using ABA strategies.

-Clinical Perspective from Jennifer Harbour, M.S., BCBA: "In my 20+ years of ABA experience, I've learned that challenging behaviors are always trying to tell us something.
-My approach—rooted in my background in Early Childhood Development and Special Education—focuses on understanding the 'why' behind behaviors before addressing the 'what.'
-When we truly understand a child's needs, we can develop strategies that work with their unique profile, not against it."
+Clinical Perspective from Jennifer Harbour, M.S., BCBA: "In my 20+ years of ABA work, I've learned something key.
+Challenging behaviors always try to tell us something.
+My approach comes from my training in Early Childhood Development and Special Education.
+I focus on the 'why' before the 'what.'
+When we truly understand a child's needs, we can build strategies that fit them."

 Understanding Challenging Behaviors